East Carolina vs. Navy NCAA Football Odds, Plays and Insights | November 20, 2021

 Navy Stats and Trends

-- So far this season, the Midshipmen have been installed as underdogs by a 4-point margin or more eight times and are 5-3 ATS in those contests.
+- So far this season, the Midshipmen have been installed as underdogs by a 4-point margin or more eight times and are 5-3 ATS in those matchups.

-- Navy's games this year have hit the over on three of nine set point totals (33.3%).

-- In games that Navy churns out over 391.0 yards, the team is 1-1 against the spread and 1-1 overall.
+- When Navy amasses more than 391.0 yards, the team is 1-1 against the spread and 1-1 overall.

 - The Midshipmen have turned the ball over seven times, 12 fewer times than the Pirates have forced turnovers (19).